Laws, Regulation, and Policy

 “Connecticut Special Education Procedural Safeguards” – Published by the Connecticut State Department of Education.

-“Guidance Related to Legislation Regarding Restraint and Seclusion in Schools” – Published by the Connecticut State Department of Education in August 2017, this document provides updated information on Connecticut’s laws regarding restraint and seclusion in schools.
+“Understanding the Laws and Regulations Governing the use of Restraint and Seclusion in Schools” – Published by the Connecticut State Department of Education in July 2019, this document provides updated information on Connecticut’s laws regarding restraint and seclusion in schools.

 National Dissemination Center For Children with Disabilities – For information on disabilities in infants, toddlers, children, and youth; the Individuals with Disabilities Education Act (IDEA); No Child Left Behind (as it relates to children with disabilities); and research-based information on effective educational practices.